bxav/ai-atelier/apps/content-crafter-cli/README.md

 # ContentCrafter

-ContentCrafter is a revolutionary Command Line Interface (CLI) tool designed to bridge the gap between codebases and content creation.
-By analyzing your code, ContentCrafter intelligently suggests opportunities for creating technical documents, blog posts, YouTube video scripts, and presentations, transforming your code into compelling narratives and learning resources.
+ContentCrafter is an innovative Command Line Interface (CLI) tool designed to transform codebases into captivating narratives and educational resources.
+By leveraging insights from your code, ContentCrafter facilitates the creation of technical documents, blog posts, video scripts, and presentations, enabling developers to share their knowledge and insights effectively.

 ## Features

-- **Intelligent Code Analysis**: Dives deep into your codebase to identify areas ripe for content creation, based on complexity, documentation, and innovative solutions.
+- **Intelligent Content Analysis:** Scans your codebase to identify opportunities for content creation, focusing on areas of complexity, comprehensive documentation, and innovative solutions.
-- **Diverse Content Suggestions**: Proposes a range of content formats tailored to your code's story, including technical documentation, in-depth blog posts, engaging video scripts, and informative presentation outlines.
+- **Diverse Content Suggestions:** Offers content format suggestions tailored to your code's story, including technical documentation, in-depth blog posts, engaging video scripts, and informative presentations.
-- **Customizable Templates**: Offers starter templates for each content type, providing a structured starting point for your creativity.
+- **Customizable Writing Styles:** Configures writing styles for different content types, ensuring consistency in tone, formality, and audience engagement.
+- **Content Enhancement:** The `enhance` command rewrites existing content files, improving clarity, engagement, and adherence to specified writing styles.
-- **Seamless Integration**: Works effortlessly with your existing codebase and development workflow, requiring minimal setup.
+- **Seamless Integration:** Designed to integrate effortlessly with your existing workflow, requiring minimal setup.

 ## Installation

-Install ContentCrafter globally via npm to use it in any project directory:
+Install ContentCrafter globally via npm to use it across your projects:

 ```bash
 npm install -g @bxav/content-crafter